The Maltese Falcon (1941 film): Box office

 According to Warner Bros.' records the film earned $967,000 domestically and $805,000 foreign.

 Awards and honors

 For the 14th Academy Awards, the film was nominated for Best Picture, Greenstreet was nominated for Best Supporting Actor, and Huston for Best Adapted Screenplay.

 It was one of the first 25 films selected by the Library of Congress for inclusion in the National Film Registry as "culturally, historically, or aesthetically significant".
+In 2006, Writers Guild of America West ranked its screenplay 47th in WGA's list of 101 Greatest Screenplays.

 The American Film Institute included it and a quote in the following lists: